-How I Provide Feedback in Remote Recordings & Live-directed Voiceover Sessions
+How To Provide Feedback in Remote Recordings & Live-directed Voiceover Sessions

 Amanda de Andrade brazilian voice over studio and voice talent in a black background

-Based on the experience of years of online recordings for the biggest studios and companies in the world, I put together a step-by-step guide to facilitate the process of giving feedback and conducting a remote recording, live-directed session from the perspective of marketing agencies and audio production companies.
+Based on my years of experience making online recordings for the biggest studios and companies in the world, I put together a step-by-step guide to facilitate the process of giving feedback and conducting a remote recording, live-directed session from the perspective of marketing agencies and audio production companies.

 The goal is to keep the recording session as close as possible to the golden thirty minutes to create a unique, bespoke, chilling voice-over with the perfect emotion and tone to the ears of the client and the audience.

-• Already checked the actor's or actress' voice over home studio.
+• You've already checked the actor's or actress' voice over home studio,

-• Decided if you are going to use Source Connect, VST Connect, ISDN, or if the voice talent is going to record it in his or her own online recording studio.
+• And you've decided if you are going to use Source Connect, VST Connect, ISDN, or if the voice talent is going to record it in his or her own offline recording studio.

-So after having that initial setup, you can first apply this checklist on how to get prepared for a remote session with the voice talent or go straight to the session and apply the following step-by-step guide to provide feedback efficiently and with efficacy.
+So after having that initial setup, you can first apply this checklist to get prepared for a remote session with the voice talent or go straight to the session and apply the following step-by-step guide to provide feedback clearly and efficiently.

 Feedback in 3 Steps